Tag: Gov. Jared Polis

 by

-Gov. Jared Polis’ proposed state budget for 2026-27 drew sharp criticism Wednesday from the legislature’s Joint Budget Committee, as lawmakers from both parties criticized plans to slow Medicaid spending growth and to rely on a deal to privatize Pinnacol Assurance.
-This quasi-state agency is the state’s largest provider of workers’ compensation insurance.
-Polis has already…
+Gov. Jared Polis’ proposed state budget for 2026-27 drew sharp criticism Wednesday from the legislature’s Joint Budget Committee, as lawmakers from both parties criticized plans to slow Medicaid spending growth and rely on a deal to privatize Pinnacol Assurance to generate revenue.
+Pinnacol, a quasi-state agency, is the state’s largest provider of workers’ compensation insurance.…

 -